 The examiners expect you to be able to relate sociological concepts to current news events.
 It is advised that you look at a news website every day or read a quality newspaper.

 You are required to keep an organized file of work.
-This should include your classwork, marked homework and notes made from your own independent study.
+This should include your classwork, marked homework and notes made from your own independent study (unless you use an online service like quizlet)

 Target Grades